 Barry Lennox FREng is a Professor of Applied Control in the Department of Electrical & Electronic Engineering.
 He held the EPSRC Chair in Nuclear Decommissioning between 2012-2014 and is Research Director of the Dalton Cumbrian Facility.
 He is a Fellow of the Royal Academy of Engineering, Senior Member of the IEEE, Fellow of the IET and InstMC and a Chartered Engineer.
 Barry is the PI on the EPSRC funded Robotics for Nuclear Environments programme grant and the Director of the £12M EPSRC Robotics and Artificial Intelligence for Nuclear (RAIN) Robotics Hub.
 In 2019, Barry was awarded a Chair in Emerging Technologies by the Royal Academy of Engineering, this ten year prestigious award is to focus on transforming operations in the nuclear industry using robotics.

 Dr Ognjen Marjanovic received a First Class honours degree in 1998 in Electrical and Electronic Engineering and a PhD degree in the field of Model Predictive Control in 2002 from Victoria University of Manchester.
-Dr Marjanovic is a Senior Lecturer in Control Systems and has been based in the Department of Electrical and Electronic Engineering at the University of Manchester since 2006.
+Dr Marjanovic is a Reader in Control Systems and has been based in the Department of Electrical and Electronic Engineering at the University of Manchester since 2006.
 Dr Marjanovic has over 15 years of experience working on the development and application of control and condition monitoring systems in various process industry sectors, including specialty/fine chemicals and pharmaceuticals, as well as electrical power networks and robotics.
 He has authored over 60 peer-reviewed journal and conference publications.
 He is currently Principal Investigator for a project focusing on the development of mobile robots for generic characterisation of nuclear facilities as well as Co-Investigator for National Nuclear User Facility for Robotics, which aims to establish a number of cutting-edge facilities in order to accelerate the use of robotics.

 Andrew Weightman holds a PhD degree in Mechanical Engineering from the University of Leeds (UK, 2006), a Master of Science in Mechanical Engineering (2001) and a Bachelor’s degree in Physics (2000), both from the University of Leeds (UK).
 He is a Reader in Medical Mechatronics at the Department of Mechanical, Aerospace and Civil Engineering (MACE), University of Manchester (UK).
 He is the Deputy Director of Medical Engineering Research Centre (MERC) and Associate Dean for Teaching Academy within the Faculty of Science and Engineering.